You are here

 Evaluating a Job Offer

-- If you are sure that the offer you have is your first choice, proceed with accepting the offer and then contact all other employers, preferably by telephone, to withdraw from further consideration.
+- If you are sure that the offer you have is your first choice, proceed with accepting the offer and then contact all other employers to withdraw from further consideration.
 Be sure to thank everyone.

 - If you are not sure the job is your first choice, call employers who may still be of interest to you, but from whom you have not yet heard, and ask where they are in their hiring cycle.
 If no decision has been made, ask about their timeframe.
 Indicate that you are still interested in the position, but need to respond to another offer.
 You might want to let them know that you have a deadline and then give them a date that is before your deadline.